 - How to Apply Neuromarketing to Help Customers Buy – For most expensive products and services, actual purchase decisions won’t be made only through one marketing channel, like the website or social media.
 Your goal is to generate a contact, schedule an appointment, or arrange for a consultation.
 Lead generation can occur at any time.
 Keep your potential customers engaged.
 Use proven brain triggers to guide them.
 Set price anchors that indicate savings.For example, “Don’t Pay $4,500 for Your New AC Unit!” can link to a web page showing models that are priced at $3,800.
 Those models will seem much more desirable in comparison to that anchor price.
-Use social proof like personal testimonials, numbers of satisfied customer, and 5-star reviews to build confidence.
+Use social proof like personal testimonials, numbers of satisfied customers, and 5-star reviews to build confidence.
 Identify your most popular products – another social confirmation technique.
 Use time limits, limited stock, short-term discounts and free add-ons or extras to motivate immediate conversion.

 - Why One-Size-Fits-All Approach Doesn’t Work – You already know your target audience.
 Are they high-income earners?
 Are most of them college-educated?
 Are they homeowners?
 You also know your products or services.
 Are they highly specialized professional services, like legal or accounting services?
 Are they necessary for every home, like roof installation?
 Your Neuromarketing approach should always aim to match its audience preferences with your products and services.
 Neuromarketing techniques that are ideal for one audience may fail miserably with a different one.Because of the high price point, your potential customers are much more careful in selecting what and where to buy.
 People who search for expensive products and services rarely buy out of impulse.
 Most of these buying decisions can take days, weeks or even months to make.
 Your neuroscience-based persuasion needs to be customized for your business and your future customers.

 Sell More High-Value Products and Services